 Unallocated expenses of shared services are comprised of costs primarily related to certain executive management, the board of directors, accounting, finance, legal, human resources, compliance and risk management, regulatory-related costs, stock-based compensation expense, and information technology costs related to infrastructure and operations.
-Regulatory-related costs include actual settlement amounts as well as third-party professional fees we incur in connection with regulatory matters.
+Regulatory-related costs include actual settlement amounts as well as third-party professional fees we incur in connection with regulatory matters and are presented net of any insurance reimbursements for covered costs related to such matters.

-At December 31, 2018 and 2017, the Other segment had total assets of \$2.0 billion and \$2.1 billion, respectively, on a GAAP basis.
+At December 31, 2019 and 2018, the Other segment had total assets of \$1.6 billion and \$2.0 billion, respectively, on a GAAP basis.